Slow Travel Magazine: Discovering the art of conscious travel

 And of course it is Hiking One of the purest forms of slow travel.
 Every step takes you further, but there's no stress, no race against time.
 Just you, nature, and the moment.

-Conclusion of the Slow Travel Blog: Slow travel is a decision
+Conclusion from the Slow Travel Magazine: Slow travel is a choice

-Ultimately, slow travel isn't about the destination, but rather about attitude.
+Ultimately, slow travel isn't about the destination, but about mindset.
 It's about traveling consciously, taking your time, and being open to what comes your way.
-It means slowing down—and thereby experiencing travel at its best.
-Use the tips in our Slow Travel blog to plan your next trip or weekend getaway.
+It means slowing down – and thereby experiencing travel in its most beautiful form.
+Use the tips in our Slow Travel Magazine and plan your next trip or weekend getaway.

 So, when are you starting your next slow travel adventure?